IT Sustainability KPIs

 Common Barriers to IT Sustainability KPIs

-Lack of Awareness: Many organizations are unaware of the importance of IT sustainability KPIs or how to implement them.
+- Lack of Awareness: Many organizations are unaware of the importance and benefits of IT sustainability KPIs.

-Data Silos: Fragmented data across departments can hinder the accurate tracking of KPIs.
+- Data Silos: Fragmented data across departments can hinder effective KPI tracking.

-Resistance to Change: Employees and stakeholders may resist changes to established processes and systems.
+- Resistance to Change: Employees and stakeholders may resist adopting new practices and technologies.

 Solutions and Best Practices

-Education and Training: Conduct workshops and training sessions to raise awareness about IT sustainability KPIs.
+- Education and Training: Conduct workshops and training sessions to raise awareness and build skills.

 Related: